 Donaldson later proposed that not only the metrics but also the \emph{geometry} of \(\mathcal{H}_\omega\) should be captured by the finite-dimensional geometries of \(\mathcal{H}_k\) \cite[p.~483]{DonaldsonI}.
-This principle has since been realized in various settings and has had deep impacts on problems concerning canonical metrics and stability; see, for example, \cite{PS,SongZelditchqu,CS,BerndtssonProb,DLR,DonaldsonI,DonaldsonScalII,RTZ,Zhang} among a rapidly expanding body of literature.
-We refer to \cite{Mama} for a detailed exposition of some classical developments in this direction.
+This principle has since been realized in a variety of settings and has had a significant impact on problems concerning canonical metrics and stability; see, for example, \cite{PS,SongZelditchqu,CS,BerndtssonProb,DLR,DonaldsonI,DonaldsonScalII,RTZ,Zhang} and the references therein.
+We refer to \cite{Mama} for an exposition of some classical developments in this direction.

 A natural question is whether this quantization picture extends beyond the ample case.
-This has become increasingly relevant in view of recent progress on canonical metrics in degenerate or singular settings \cite{BBJ,LTW,Li,DZ24,Dervan,Xu,PT25-1,PTT23,PT25-2}, where the positivity of \(L\) only holds in a weak sense.
-The present note fits into this broader direction, establishing a quantization result for Monge--Amp\`ere energy in big and semipositive setting.
+This question has become increasingly relevant in view of recent progress on canonical metrics in degenerate or singular settings \cite{BBJ,LTW,Li,DZ24,Dervan,Xu,PT25-1,PTT23,PT25-2}, where the positivity of \(L\) is available only in a weaker sense.
+The present paper fits into this broader direction by establishing a quantization result for the Monge--Amp\`ere energy in the big and semipositive setting.